Busy Baby Shark Tank Update (Season 12)

 Who Is The Founder Of Busy Baby Mat?

-Beth earned a Bachelor of Science in Business Management degree from Minnesota State University, Mankato.
+Busy Baby LLC was founded by Beth Fynbo in 2017, alongside her younger brother, Eric Fynbo.
+Beth, a resident of Oronoco, Minnesota, holds a Bachelor of Science degree in Business Management from Minnesota State University, Mankato.

 How Was The Shark Tank Pitch Of Busy Baby?